Another great question from one of my readers:

 (I know there are many schools of thought.)

 And what about all the students who graduate from college drowning in debt, because they took out school loans, and are paying on them for years to come?
 (I hear their cries on several debt shows I listen to, many of these shows make you scared to death to use a credit card).
 I’m sorry to ask this question, but I guess I need a little more clarification if possible.
-Thank you for all you share to help us improve our lives….
-Ellie (name has been changed)
+Thank you for all you share to help us improve our lives…. – Ellie

 Increase Your Cash Flow By Understanding the Proper Definition of Debt – Garrett Gunderson